EvertVisser/Silicon---CodeBase/README.md

 + Tone.java, Envelope.java and Twain.java (threaded sound player support); and
 + resources.zip (4 sub-folders with resources: /data, /images and /sounds plus /images/cards).

 These files are the result of the extensive recent pruning and harmonisation of the team's codebase.
-You can now play through an entire game on the generic background, and I am working, with my coding colleagues of course (i.e. Dao), to improve the user experience ...
+You can now play through an entire game on the "generic + research level 0" background, and I am working, with my coding colleagues of course (i.e. Dao), to improve the user experience ...

 To compile, do the following in Windows Explorer:

 1. Put all the .java files in the /src folder.
-You will usually find this in "C:\Users\[username]\eclipse-workspace\[projectname]".
+This is usually in "C:\Users\[username]\eclipse-workspace\[projectname]" for Windows PCs, not so sure about other OSs.
-2. Unzip the resources.zip file into the /src folder (it should create 3 first-level sub-folders: /src/data, /src/images and /src/sounds.
-Note that /src/images has its own sub-folder: /src/images/cards.
+2. Unzip the resources.zip file into the /src folder (it should create 4 sub-folders: /src/data, /src/images and /src/sounds.
+Yes, that's only 3: /src/images has its own sub-folder: /src/images/cards.
 3. Is there a /bin folder alongside your /src folder (i.e. both should be sub-folders of your Project folder, as in Silicon/src and Silicon/bin)?
 If not, you'll need to create one.
-4. Either: (a) re-unzip the resources.zip file into the /bin folder (it should create 3 more sub-folders: /bin/data, /bin/images and /bin/sounds; or (b) just copy those three sub-folders from the /src folder to the /bin folder.
+4. Either: (a) re-unzip the resources.zip file into the /bin folder (it should create 4 more sub-folders: /bin/data, /bin/images, /bin/images/cards and /bin/sounds; or (b) just copy the three top sub-folders from the /src folder to the /bin folder.

 Then, do the following in Eclipse (or the equivalent in your IDE of choice):